Discover ideas for safer consumption. Explore things to consider when throwing a party, and try some mocktail recipes.

 Discover the benefits of drinking alcohol-free mocktails, and try some mocktail recipes.

 Alcohol-free days don’t have to be fun-free days.
 Mocktails - non-alcoholic cocktails - taste good and help you drink less alcohol.
 They are easy to make and great for parties.

 Easy mocktail recipes you can make at home

-Making mocktails yourself, allows you to control any added sugar and allows you to add fresh fruit and other easy-to-find and healthy ingredients.
-Here are a few healthy, alcohol-free mocktail recipes to get you started.
+Making mocktails yourself allows you to control any added sugar and allows you to add fresh fruit and other easy-to-find ingredients.
+Here are a few healthier, alcohol-free mocktail recipes to get you started.

 Coconut, Cucumber, Lime and Mint Cooler

 - 1/4 cup agave syrup to sweeten (optional)